Yan Karlovich Berzin: Other details

-On 14 December 1948 Alexander Barmine, former chargé d'affaires at the Soviet embassy in Athens, Greece, advised Federal Bureau of Investigation agents that Berzin informed him prior to Barmine's 1937 defection that Owen Lattimore, head of the U.S. Office of War Information in the Pacific during World War II, was a Soviet agent.
+On 14 December 1948, Alexander Barmine, former chargé d'affaires at the Soviet embassy in Athens, Greece, advised Federal Bureau of Investigation agents that Berzin informed him prior to Barmine's 1937 defection that Owen Lattimore, the head of the U.S. Office of War Information in the Pacific during World War II, was a Soviet agent.

-Berzin appears in the Venona decrypts under the code name "Starik" (Старик – "Old man").
+Berzin name appears in Witness, the 1952 memoir of Whittaker Chambers, as "Jan Berzin" and "Starik."
+He appears in the Venona decrypts under the code name "Starik" (Старик – "Old man").